c272/c272.github.io/_my_tags/csgo.md

 slug: csgo
 name: CS:GO
 description: >
-  The hit first person shooter, which has fully featured map creation tools.
+  Posts mentioning the hit first person shooter from Valve, which ships with a full suite of map creation tools.
 ---